Please Enable JavaScript in your Browser to Visit this Site.

 Blend.
 Use on clean dry skin to heal dry itchy skin.

 Baobab improves the skin’s elasticity and is a cell re-generator.
-It helps to relieves eczema and psoriasis.
+It helps to relieve eczema and psoriasis.
 It has anti-inflammatory properties and relieves discomfort from burns and regenerates the epithelial tissue quickly.
-It’s a stable oil and goes well with other carrier oil s in formulas.
-Baobab is works as an anti-oxidant (10)
+It’s a stable oil and goes well with other carrier oils in formulas.
+Baobab is also an antioxidant (10)

 Borage, also known as a starflower, is an annual herb in the flowering plant family Boraginaceae.
 The oil is derived from the seeds of the plant.
 Borage oil contains high levels of the ω-6 series essential fatty acids that play an important part in the function and structure of the skin.